Silverman-Lab/mutt/README.md

 ## Helper functions for totallia package:
 - `convert_repo_to_pkl()` converts and saves the returned parsed repo object to a .pkl file
 - `annotate_studies()` modular function that appends data as a list returned from external script to the repo object such as scraped data from PMID/Pubmed
-- `filter_studies()` filter which dataframes within each study.
+- `filter_studies()` filter to dataframes of interest within each study.
 You can choose a branch and it will prune the paired dataframes

 ```r
 # WORK IN PROGRESS - Works for inst/python/obtainpublicationinfo_pmid.py